-Tram: Route 86 Interchange Priority: High
+Tram: Route 86 interchange

 Council has been working with state agencies to facilitate the provision of an upgraded interchange at the current terminus at RMIT/University Hill.
 Where transfers are required between modes and or between vehicles, it is imperative that this be made as continuous and comfortable as possible.